iseakash/end-to-end-ml-project/README.md

         - Fourth, define PredictPipeline class:
                 > Declare the model and preprocessor paths, load the pickle objects.
                 > Transform the features using preprocessor and predict using model.

+Step 6:

+    On VS code,

+        Two important configurations required for elastic beanstalk:

+        Create an extention folder named ".ebextensions".
+            Create a "python_config" file inside it.
+                - Purpose: Tell elastic bean the entry point of my application.
+                - Keep the app file name same as first name mentioned in this config file.
+                - Can remove "debug=True" in the app run.